 "Because he, they, or it, however you might refer to this thief, believes that the vault contains the Philosopher's Stone made and owned by Nicholas Flamel."

 The goblin looked incredulous.
-"Some wizard believes that we, miners and artists of true, pure gold would allow such a device to be kept within our vaults?"
+"Some wizard believes that we, miners and artistisans of true, pure gold, would allow such a thing to be kept within our vaults?"

 Harry thought about that and chuckled.
 "Well, I believe that many do.
+In many worlds, you do allow this.
 What policies do you have about artifacts and storage?"

 The goblin searched through the papers on his desk and retrieved a sheaf of parchment and then handed this over.
 Harry groaned.
 "I don't have time to read this immediately.
 How about I ask a few questions and you answer them?
 I will then take my time when I am not otherwise occupied to actually read this."